provided by Maximiliano Catania/FUNO

 Buenos Aires (AR), 22 Feb 2005

-The following transcript is provided by Wayne Hemingway and taken from Adrian Chiles' Saturday morning show for BBC Radio 5 Live in the UK.
+The following transcript is taken from Adrian Chiles's Saturday morning show for BBC Radio 5 Live in the UK.
 Adrian's show is a topical mix of sports and news - typically previewing the weekend's sporting highlights.
 Adrian quite often interviews F1 personalities ahead of a Grand Prix.
 Derek was featured on his show on the eve of the 2003 San Marino Grand Prix.

 CHILES: 22 years ago, a young 'whipper snapper' made his entrance into Formula 1 - he went on to have the unfortunate title of 'best F1 racing driver never to win a Grand Prix'.
 Derek Warwick, I am sorry to introduce you like this but it is a fact...

 WARWICK: A bit sad but unfortunately true, yes, it was a good career when I look back, but it was unfortunate because I didn't win a Grand Prix, that's for sure.

 WARWICK: I had a couple of 2nd places - British Grand Prix, Belgium, but I was always the bridesmaid I am afraid.

 CHILES: It's a shame.
 Is there anything you could have changed - drive faster I suppose!
 (Derek laughs) Is there any single factor you point to?
 Do you curse your luck which is what I would be doing in that situation?